rust-lang/api-guidelines/src/naming.md

 single letter unless it is the last "word".
 So, we have `btree_map` rather than `b_tree_map`, but `PI_2` rather than `PI2`.

+Crate names should not use `-rs` or `-rust` as a suffix or prefix.
+Every crate is Rust!
+It serves no purpose to remind users of this constantly.

 [RFC 430]: https://github.com/rust-lang/rfcs/blob/master/text/0430-finalizing-naming-conventions.md
 [C-FEATURE]: #c-feature